thombashi/SimpleSQLite/docs/pages/examples/in_memory_database.rst

 Make an in-memory database
 --------------------------
-:py:func:`~simplesqlite.connect_sqlite_memdb` function can create a SQLite database in memory.
+:py:func:`~simplesqlite.connect_memdb` function can create a SQLite database in memory.
 This function return |SimpleSQLite| instance, the instance can execute methods as well as a |SimpleSQLite| instance opened with write mode.

 :Sample Code:
     .. code-block:: python